Connecting communities

 Typically, a 1GB data plan will allow you to browse the internet for around 11 hours, to send 16,000 emails without attachments or 300 with attachments, download 17 songs or watch 40 minutes of TV.
 Taken from Understanding data

-The Tesco Winter Food Collection, held in partnership with the Trussell Trust & FareShare, encourages Tesco customers to donate essential items over a three-day period, with the help of volunteers across the UK.
-In 2023, the Winter Food Collection is taking place from 27th November to 2nd 2023 December.
+The Tesco Winter Food Collection, held in partnership with the Trussell & FareShare, encourages Tesco customers to donate essential items over a three-day period, with the help of volunteers across the UK.
+In 2024, the Winter Food Collection is taking place from 25th -30th November.

 To make your donation, just head to your local Tesco store, pick up an item or two from the list of your local food bank’s most needed items, and simply hand them to the volunteers or pop them in the collection point.
 Full details regarding the Tesco Food Collection can be found here.

 In addition to the Tesco Food Collection events, you can drop off food item donations year round at the collection points available in all Tesco stores.
-You can also support the Trussell Trust by donating your Clubcard points here or supporting their Emergency Appeal here.
+You can also support Trussell by donating your Clubcard points here

-The Trussell Trust is celebrating an 11-year relationship with Tesco in their joint efforts to ensure our communities are free from hunger, and Tesco Mobile is partnering 2nd year running with the Trussell Trust to keep people facing hardship connected.
+Trussell is celebrating a 12-year relationship with Tesco in their joint efforts to ensure everyone in our communities have enough money for the essentials we all need in life , and Tesco Mobile is partnering 3rd year running with Trussell to keep people facing hardship connected.

-Food banks in the Trussell Trust network gave out a record 1.5 million emergency food parcels between April and September 2023.
-This is the highest number of parcels food banks ever distributed in this six-month period, as the relentless cost of living crisis drives a record number of people to food banks.
+Food banks in the Trussell’s community gave out a record 3.1 million emergency food parcels between April 2023 and March 2024 - the most parcels ever distributed in a year and nearly double the number compared to five years ago.

 Just like food, connection is essential.
-1 in 6 people referred to the food banks in the Trussell Trust’s network have no access to the internet.
+1 in 6 people referred to the food banks in Trussell’s network have no access to the internet.

-That’s why we continue to work toward digitally connecting 50k people facing hardship by 2025 with our partner the Trussell Trust by donating data loaded SIMs to people referred to food banks.
+That’s why we continue to work toward helping digitally connect over 150,000 people facing hardship by the end of 2027 with our partner Trussell by donating data loaded SIMs to people referred to food banks.

 The data will be distributed from January 2024 through SIM cards donated to local food banks, all registered charities or charitable organisations, which are part of the Trussell Trust network.

-The data that we donate through the Trussell Trust food bank will be distributed by the food bank network, at their own discretion.
-The Little Helps Databank distribution will not be limited to any specific food banks in the Trussell Trust network.
+The data that we donate through Trussell will be distributed by the food banks in the charity’s community, at their own discretion.
+The Little Helps Databank distribution will not be limited to any specific food banks in the Trussell’s community.

 Tesco Mobile is proud of our positive impact to date.
 Since launch in 2020, our digital inclusion work has helped over 60,000 people with devices and connectivity and over 4000 charities through the Reconnects programme, Crisis charity partnership, Little Helps scheme and the Trussell Trust Partnership.